S-03

 Plain Language

-Developers are categorically prohibited from deploying an AI model if doing so would create an unreasonable risk of critical harm.
-Critical harm has a specific statutory definition keyed to CBRN weapons or autonomous criminal conduct causing death, serious injury, or mental injury of 25+ people or $1M+ in property damage.
-This is a deployment-gating prohibition — not a risk-mitigation obligation.
-If the risk is unreasonable, the model must not be deployed regardless of what safeguards are in place.
+Developers are categorically prohibited from deploying any AI model that creates an unreasonable risk of critical harm.
+Critical harm covers CBRN weapon creation/use and autonomous criminal conduct resulting in death, serious injury, or mental injury to 25+ people, or $1M+ in property/monetary damages.
+This is a hard deployment prohibition — no compliance program or safety protocol can cure it if the unreasonable risk exists.

 A developer must not deploy an artificial intelligence model if doing so creates an unreasonable risk of critical harm.